 ‘It’s not just about you,’ she told the woman pointedly, ‘lt’s about the people around you!
 The people you come in contact with, especially those who might be vulnerable.
 You could be spreading it and making other people sick.’

-The woman just laughed, took her purchase and left.
+The woman laughed again, took her purchase and left.

 She actually laughed.